M-Files/Developer-Portal/Getting-Started/index.md

 [SetProperty](https://www.m-files.com/api/documentation/latest/MFilesAPI~VaultObjectPropertyOperations~SetProperty.html) can be used to update a single property value on an object version, and [SetProperties](https://www.m-files.com/api/documentation/latest/MFilesAPI~VaultObjectPropertyOperations~SetProperties.html) to set multiple property values on one object.
 Note that [SetAllProperties](https://www.m-files.com/api/documentation/latest/MFilesAPI~VaultObjectPropertyOperations~SetAllProperties.html) must be used if the class of the object is to change.

+A property can be removed using [RemoveProperty](https://www.m-files.com/api/documentation/latest/MFilesAPI~VaultObjectPropertyOperations~RemoveProperty.html).

 When dealing with multiple objects, [GetPropertiesOfMultipleObjects](https://www.m-files.com/api/documentation/latest/MFilesAPI~VaultObjectPropertyOperations~GetPropertiesOfMultipleObjects.html) and [SetPropertiesOfMultipleObjects](https://www.m-files.com/api/documentation/latest/MFilesAPI~VaultObjectPropertyOperations~SetPropertiesOfMultipleObjects.html) may be used.
 {:.note}

 #### Property values in the REST API

+Retrieving and setting property values on an object version is done via the [/objects/(type)/(objectid)/(version)/properties](http://www.m-files.com/mfws/resources/objects/type/objectid/version/properties.html) endpoint.

+Issuing a HTTP GET to [/objects/(type)/(objectid)/(version)/properties](http://www.m-files.com/mfws/resources/objects/type/objectid/version/properties.html) will retrieve all property values on an object version, and issuing a GET to [/objects/(type)/(objectid)/(version)/properties/(id)](http://www.m-files.com/mfws/resources/objects/type/objectid/version/properties/id.html) will retrieve a single property value.

+Issuing a HTTP PUT to [/objects/(type)/(objectid)/(version)/properties](http://www.m-files.com/mfws/resources/objects/type/objectid/version/properties.html) will set the property values on an object version, and issuing a PUT to [/objects/(type)/(objectid)/(version)/properties/(id)](http://www.m-files.com/mfws/resources/objects/type/objectid/version/properties/id.html) will set a single property value.

+A property can be removed by issuing a HTTP DELETE to [/objects/(type)/(objectid)/(version)/properties/(id)](http://www.m-files.com/mfws/resources/objects/type/objectid/version/properties/id.html).

+When dealing with multiple objects, the [/objects/properties](http://www.m-files.com/mfws/resources/objects/properties.html) endpoint may be used.

+HTTP PUT and DELETE requests may not work in some scenarios.
+Instead, it is recommended that [HTTP PUT and DELETE methods are routed via the _method querystring parameter](http://www.m-files.com/mfws/compatibility.html).
+{:.note.warning}

 ### Workflows